Calcium chloride: Metal reduction flux

+Medical use

+Calcium chloride infusions may be used as an intravenous therapy to prevent hypocalcemia.

+Calcium chloride is a highly soluble calcium salt.
+Hexahydrate calcium chloride (CaCl2·6H2O) has solubility in water of 811 g/L at 25 °C. Calcium chloride when taken orally completely dissociates into calcium ions (Ca2+) in the gastrointestinal tract, resulting in readily bioavailable calcium.
+The high concentration of calcium ions facilitates efficient absorption in the small intestine.
+However, the use of calcium chloride as a source of calcium taken orally is less common compared to other calcium salts because of potential adverse effects such as gastrointestinal irritation and discomfort.

+When tasted, calcium chloride exhibits a distinctive bitter flavor alongside its salty taste.
+The bitterness is attributable to the calcium ions and their interaction with human taste receptors: certain members of the TAS2R family of bitter taste receptors respond to calcium ions; the bitter perception of calcium is thought to be a protective mechanism to avoid ingestion of toxic substances, as many poisonous compounds taste bitter.
+While chloride ions (Cl−) primarily contribute to saltiness, at higher concentrations, they can enhance the bitter sensation.
+The combination of calcium and chloride ions intensifies the overall bitterness.
+At lower concentrations, calcium chloride may taste predominantly salty.
+The salty taste arises from the electrolyte nature of the compound, similar to sodium chloride (table salt).
+As the concentration increases, the bitter taste becomes more pronounced: the increased presence of calcium ions enhances the activation of bitterness receptors.

 Other applications

 Calcium chloride is used in concrete mixes to accelerate the initial setting, but chloride ions lead to corrosion of steel rebar, so it should not be used in reinforced concrete.
 The anhydrous form of calcium chloride may also be used for this purpose and can provide a measure of the moisture in concrete.

 Calcium chloride is included as an additive in plastics and in fire extinguishers, in blast furnaces as an additive to control scaffolding (clumping and adhesion of materials that prevent the furnace charge from descending), and in fabric softener as a thinner.

 The exothermic dissolution of calcium chloride is used in self-heating cans and heating pads.

+Calcium chloride is used as a water hardener in the maintenance of hot tub water, as insufficiently hard water can lead to corrosion and foaming.

 In the oil industry, calcium chloride is used to increase the density of solids-free brines.
 It is also used to provide inhibition of swelling clays in the water phase of invert emulsion drilling fluids.